NunoAlexandre/nunoalexandre.github.io/_posts/2016-05-17-mini-polyglot-grep.markdown

 I think the Ruby version ends up with a very readable core and looks quite clean, but that's all.<br>
 The Python version doesn't look very interesting apart from the simplified syntax (like Ruby) without all the curly brackets that Java and Scala take but that is a  superficial difference.

 The Haskell version ends up being, in my view, the cleanest solution.
-If I would not specify the function types I would endup with only 6 lines to satisfy the requirements.<br>
+If I would not specify the function types, I would end up with only 6 lines to satisfy the requirements.<br>
-The fact that I don't need to define flows in a if-else way but, instead, with functions and pattern matching, the way it reads so nicely and the way the language deals with IO as something apart (which I find more interesting and challenging)...
+The fact that I don't need to define flows in an if-else way but, instead, with functions and pattern matching, the way it reads so nicely and the way the language deals with IO as something apart (which I find more interesting and challenging)...
 It's just something else!

 ## Performance
 I used a 4.2MB plain text file for as target file.